-XML Compactor XML Compactor
+XML Compactor

+This essay does not describe an existing computer program, just one that should exist.
 This essay is about a suggested student project in Java programming.
 This essay gives a rough overview of how it might work.
-It does not describe an actual complete program.
 I have no source, object, specifications, file layouts or anything else useful to implementing this project.
-Everything I have to say to help you with this project is written below.
-I am not prepared to help you implement it; I have too many other projects of my own.
+Everything I have prepared to help you is right here.

-I do contract work for a living, which could include writing a program such as this.
-However, I don’t do people’s homework for them.
+Though I am a programmer by profession, I don’t do people’s homework for them.
 That just robs them of an education.

-You have my full permission to implement this project any way you please.
+You have my full permission to implement this project in any way you please and to keep all the profits from your endeavour.

 These compact, binary XML-on-a-diet files would look to application programs that use tools like SAX as identical to bloated XML.
 Very few programs deal with XML directly.
-They would not notice the difference, just faster more efficient processing, and cleaner more consistent data.
+They would not notice the difference, just faster more efficient processing and cleaner more consistent data.

-The basic idea is to convert the tags to 8/16 bit binary tokens, and the strings to counted UTF-8 strings.
+The basic idea is to convert the tags to 8/16-bit binary tokens and the strings to counted UTF-8 strings.
 Short strings (1 to 255 chars) are preceded by a 1-byte length count.
 Long strings are preceded by a four byte big-endian length count.
-You can then rapidly chase through the file jumping over strings you don’t want, and indexing the 16 bit tokens into a table to decide what to do with that tag.
+You can then rapidly chase through the file jumping over strings you don’t want and indexing the 16-bit tokens into a table to decide what to do with that tag.
 You reserve a couple of 8-bit tokens for use in introducing strings.
 There are no quoted characters.
 Counted strings don’t need to be parsed to be processed or bypassed.

 Since tags are constrained only to appear inside certain other tags, you could usually get away with 8-bit tokens to represent tags.
 The encoding for a tag is specific to the context.
 You don’t need to assign a unique number to every possible tag or attribute.